fae-exe/kamoshigay/README.txt

 	*wishResonator
 		name:Wish resonator|Wish resonators
-		desc:<q>The happier the kamoshikas, the more potent are their wish for others to experience the same.</q> <//> <.> Gives 5 kamoshicoin per second at base. <.> Decreases kamosmile income by 5 kamosmiles per second. cost:1000 kamosmiles
+		desc:<q>The happier the kamoshikas, the more potent are their wish for others to experience the same.</q> <//> <.> Gives 5 capricoin per second at base. <.> Decreases kamosmile income by 5 kamosmiles per second. cost:1000 kamosmiles
 		tags:smileConverter
-		on tick:yield 5 kamoshicoin
+		on tick:yield 5 capriCoin
 		on tick:yield -5 kamosmile
 		req:(kamosmile:ps) >= 5
 		req:(kamosmiles:earned) >= 500

 	*smileReactor
 		name:Smile reactor|Smile reactors
-		desc:<q>The happiness of the kamoshikas is growing too potent - it has to be canalyzed.</q> <//> <.> Gives 10 kamoshicoin per second at base. <.> Decreases kamosmile income by 8 kamosmiles per second. cost:5000 kamosmiles
+		desc:<q>The happiness of the kamoshikas is growing too potent - it has to be canalyzed.</q> <//> <.> Gives 10 capricoin per second at base. <.> Decreases kamosmile income by 8 kamosmiles per second. cost:5000 kamosmiles
 		tags:smileConverter
-		on tick:yield 10 kamoshicoin
+		on tick:yield 10 capriCoin
 		on tick:yield -8 kamosmile
 		req:(kamosmile:ps) >= 8
 		req:(kamosmiles:earned) >= 2500